UnderscoreResearch/UnderscoreBackup/README.md

 * **localLocation** - Where the local location of the repository cache should be located.
 If not specified defaults to `C:\UndersoreBackup\` on Windows and `/var/cache/underscorebackup` everywhere else.
 * **maximumUnsyncedSize** - Maximum size of the change log to keep locally before uploading to destination.
 * **maximumUnsyncedSeconds** - Maximum time that changes are kept locally before they are forced to be uploaded to backup destination.
+* **interactiveBackup** - If set and true then start running a backup whenever you launch in interactive mode.
+* **configUsername** - Username required to log into the config web interface.
+* **configPassword** - Password required to log into the config web interface.

 ## Global limits
 These are specified in a `limits` object in the root configuration object.